Skip to content

 News

-Valloop teams up with Guy Carpenter support the transfer one million SME workers into employee ownership
+Valloop teams up with Guy Carpenter to support the transfer of one million SME workers into employee ownership

 Valloop has today announced the launch of an innovation in finance and insurance that disrupts the way small to medium-sized enterprises (SMEs) are bought and sold.

-Valloop, partnering with global reinsurers, will provide a new type of capital to allow one million employees in 20,000 companies to buy their companies from the original founders.
+Valloop, partnering with global reinsurers, will offer a new type of capital to allow one million employees in 20,000 companies to buy their companies from the original founders.

 Valloop